-Here are a few tips for safer gambling if you choose to gamble:
+Here are a few tips for safer gambling:

 • Set a budget and keep to it.
 Only play with the cash you can afford to lose.

-• Gambling results are completely random.
-There are no patterns that predict when the next win will happen.
+• Remember: gambling outcomes are completely random.
+There are no patterns or strategies that predict the next win.

 • Understand the odds of winning for each game you play.
-Minnesota Lottery scratch game and lotto game odds are always available on our website (click learn more on each game).
+Minnesota Lottery scratch game and lotto game odds are always available on our website.

 Resources Available